Authors- Rajat Malik (Cloud Engineer), Anubhav Bisht (Associate Cloud Engineer)

 Create a GitHub Action

 Inside the helloifi directory, create a new directory called “workflow” and add a file called “azure-spring-cloud.yml” in it.
 This file is a GitHub workflow and will use the secret we just configured to deploy the application to your Azure Spring Cloud instance.
+In that file, copy/paste the following content, performing the indicated substitutions:

 name: Build and deploy to Azure Spring Cloud